top of page

 TRAINING PROGRAM

-The NTI training program includes a variety of courses that people can take individually or as part of a certificate program.
-Each course helps grow participants’ understandings of the Narrative Worldview and its implications in various helping contexts.
+The NTI training program includes a variety of courses that help participants grow their understandings of the Narrative Worldview and its implications in various helping contexts.
+The training progression is designed to help people develop their narrative skills through practice, more practice, and more practice.

 bottom of page